Tubbz-alt/sbo-templates/README.rst

     or

-    $ pip install sbo-templates --upgrade
+    $ pip3 install sbo-templates --upgrade

     or

-    $ pip install sbo-templates-<version>.tar.gz
+    $ pip3 install sbo-templates-<version>.tar.gz

 Requirements
 ------------

-- Requires Python 2.7 or later in the 2.x series.
-It has been tested with Python 2.7.
+- Requires Python 3.6 or later in the 3.x series.
+It has been tested with Python 3.6.3.

-- python2-pythondialog >= 3.2.2
+- python3-pythondialog >= 3.4.0

 Usage